cl91/NeptuneOS/docs/Developer-Guide.md

 proceeding.

 Cache Manager API

-IoCreateStreamFileObject
+IoCreateStreamFileObject:
+This creates a purely client-side file object that does not have a server-side counterpart.
+This is mainly used by the file system drivers so they can access the on-disk file system metadata using the same cache manager API for ordinary file IO.
-Remove the FileObject parameter as it is never used in ReactOS code base so we have decided to remove it entirely.
-A non-NULL FileObject allows the client driver to perform cached IO on file metadata such as the security descriptor as if it is a file stream.
+When porting, remove the FileObject parameter as it is never used in the ReactOS code base so we have removed it entirely.
+On Windows, a non-NULL FileObject allows the client driver to perform cached IO on file metadata such as the security descriptor as if it were a file stream.
 This is not used by any driver in ReactOS so we won't bother supporting it.

+IRP_MJ_READ/IRP_MN_MDL:
+The meaning of this combination of IRP major/minor code is largely unchanged from ReactOS/Windows and indicates that when completing the IO request, the dispatch routine needs to supply an MDL chain describing the mapped IO buffer.
+Each MDL in the MDL chain describes virtually contiguous memory that may or may not be physically contiguous.
+This is used mainly by the cache manager and is sent only to the file system drivers and never to the underlying storage device driver.
+File system drivers typically call CcMdlRead to satisfy an MDL READ.

+Handling NEITHER IO:
+The UserBuffer can be (and will typically always be) NULL.
+This indicates that the IO buffer has not yet been allocated when the IO is initiated.
+What the file system driver should do in this case is to simply translate the file offset to disk offset and pass on to the underlying storage driver (or to Cc if it is an MDL IO).
+The initiator of the IO (typically the cache manager) will take care of properly mapping the IO buffers later.

 IRP Flags:
 The meanings of some IRP flags have been changed from their Windows counterparts,